 The second way to prepare the bags is to print pictures of items for bags.
 By gluing them to construction paper or card-stock and laminating them, these will last for several years...
 Right now my crystal ball is showing me giving this prep work to one of my favorite parent volunteers to do...It could happen! :)

-Over achiever souls will love gathering some "real items" and I applaud them for that!
-The kids will really enjoy pulling out actual items to determine the main idea.
+If you have extra time, you could even gather some real items.
+The kids would really enjoy pulling out actual items to determine the main idea.

 Picture book biographies are the next thing I like to do as a class.
 There are so many good ones, it's hard to choose.
 One of the series I really love is the Who was _____________?, by Grosset and Dunlap publishers, although there are millions of others too.